PheWAS/PhecodeXVocabulary/README.md

 # Information about phecodeX files

+Note: Links in the document below point to the newest release (phecodeX version 1.1), except the WHO mapping codes which have not yet been released.

 ### phecodeX information file

-The [phecodeX_info.csv](https://github.com/PheWAS/PhecodeXVocabulary/blob/main/PhecodeX%20(version%201.0)/phecodeX_info.csv) file includes information related to each phecode, including the phecode string, category, and columns indicating sex-specificity and ICD-10 only status.
+The [phecodeX_info.csv](https://github.com/PheWAS/PhecodeXVocabulary/blob/main/PhecodeX%20(version%201.1)/phecodeX_info.csv) file includes information related to each phecode, including the phecode string, category, and columns indicating sex-specificity and ICD-10 only status.
 The columns are as follows:

     phecode         The phecode label (two letters, "_", and numeric phecode)